ipab-slmc/exotica/exotica/doc/Visualisation.rst

 When in debug mode, the scene will automatically publish all defined frames as TF frames with the ``exotica`` prefix.
 This will happen every time the scene updates.
 You can use these in RViz to: display the robot model, visualise TFs, attch marker to exotica frames.
 All TF transforms are attached to the EXOTica wolrd frame (as defined/named in the SRDF).
 There is no hierarchy among the TFs to allow displaying the kinematics computed in EXOTica.

 Publishing all frames at at every update may slow down your solvers.
-Instead, you can publish the TFs manually bu running:
+Instead, you can publish the TFs manually by running:

 .. code-block:: python